-She was such a good girl, allowing everyone to pet her
+She was such a good girl, allowing anyone to pet her

 Loving the interaction with volunteers